IronBox/antisqli-core/README.md

 # IronBox AntiSQLi Library
-The IronBox AntiSQLi libray provides developers with convenient extensions and classes to greatly reduce the risk from SQL injection (SQLi) attacks on different data services and platforms.
+The IronBox AntiSQLi libray provides developers with convenient classes and extensions to reduce the risk from SQL injection (SQLi) attacks in their code.

+The library currently provides support for:

+- SQL databases
+- Azure Cosmos DB

 ## Installation